eworm-de/routeros-scripts/doc/telegram-chat.md

 20 seconds at maximum.
 A command exceeding that time continues to run in background, but the output in the message is missing or truncated then.

+If you still want a response you can work around this by making your code send information on its own.
+Something like this should do the job:

+    :global SendTelegram;
+    :delay 30s;
+    $SendTelegram "Command finished" "Your command finished...";

 ### Output size

 RouterOS is limited in reading file content to a size of about four